 I found a version of success in every woman who shared her extraordinary story of personal growth.
 Some overcame financial difficulties to move forward in life, some navigated cultural/racial biases, some showed resilience-battling chronic health issues, while some found freedom in following their heart despite societal hinderances and made life work for them!
 They touched success in their own colorful ways!

 ~As a student during my undergraduate study in the 90s in India, I would see working women travelling in crowded 5PM buses, in a hurry to get home and don the wife/mother cloak.
-Often, if they found a seat on the bus, they would pull out a bag carrying fresh green beans/fresh peas and start splitting them with their fingers-in preparation to get dinner ready, right after they got home.
+Often, if they found a seat on the bus, they would pull out a bag carrying fresh green beans/fresh peas which they must have picked up after work.
+Almost instinctively, they would start splitting them with their fingers into tiny bits-in preparation to get dinner ready, right after they got home.
 The image told telling tales of a woman delicately juggling responsibilities, both at work and home.
 Powerful and poignant, that picture has remained with me till today.

 ~Another incident that affected me deeply, happened in my early college years.
-I was a freshman in college when I witnessed my college senior (a woman), fall victim to a brutal acid-attack.
-An abominable act of cowardice.
-Vicious revenge taken by her jarred male friend because she had rejected his advances.
+I was a freshman in college when I witnessed my college senior (a young woman), fall victim to a brutal acid-attack.
+This vicious act of revenge by her jarred male friend happened because she had rejected his romantic advances.
 She survived the attack but was left with severe third-degree burns.
-Accounts of her physical pain while she was in the hospital were chilling, however, the emotional trauma this barbaric event had caused was way more agonizing.
-After years of intense medical treatments, a face re-construction surgery and phenomenal personal effort, she re-invented herself.
+Accounts of her physical pain while she was in the hospital were chilling, however, the emotional trauma this barbaric event had caused left deeper scars.
+After years of intense medical treatments, face re-construction surgeries and phenomenal personal effort, she re-invented herself.
 Her pain had metamorphosed into heroic courage, fearlessness and faith.

-~I have witnessed single mothers march on, wading through difficult waters, alone.
-As a yoga teacher, I am working with a beautiful young woman-battling brain tumor.
-Her maturity in handling everyday challenges is heartening.
-Her determination to fight this terrible illness and reclaim her future is inspiring.
-The grit women show in pursuing their dreams, fulfilling responsibilities and helping others despite all uncertainties, is humbling.
+~I have witnessed single mothers march on, wading through difficult waters alone.
+As a yoga teacher, I worked with a beautiful young woman battling brain tumor.
+Her maturity in handling everyday challenges was heartening and inspiring.
+The grit women show in pursuing their dreams, fulfilling responsibilities and helping others despite all uncertainties is powerful.

 I salute each woman today and everyday.